 You want to make it as easy as possible for your recipients to respond to your direct mail pieces.
 A busy farmer won’t be happy about having to reply to you by visiting your website when he’d rather multitask and call you while he’s out inspecting crops, for example.

-A recent article at Business 2 Community suggests that you augment your call to action by giving recipients the URL to your company’s website, the phone number of your sales department and a form they can fill out and send back via surface mail or fax.
+Augment your call to action by giving recipients the URL to your company’s website, the phone number of your sales department and a form they can fill out and send back via surface mail or fax.
 Offering multiple ways to contact your company can help boost results for direct mail pieces.